Click to Skip Ahead

-Genetics and environmental factors control how much a dog sheds.
+Genetics, health, diet, and environmental factors control how much a dog sheds.
 The history of this breed is an excellent place to start for explaining why the Samoyed will lead the pack for this trait.
 Remember that selective breeding focuses on desirable characteristics.
-Sometimes, it also brings other unexpected consequences, like heavy shedding.
+But sometimes, it also brings other consequences.
+It’s great against the cold, but Samoyeds do shed a lot.

 History of the Samoyed